Nephyrin/WorldGenerationControl/README.markdown

 Options are not case sensitive.
 The available options are:

 - /allAtOnce - Don't pause between steps, generate everything requested all at once.
-This will lock up the server until the generation completes, but will get the job done quickest.
+This will *heavily* lag the server until the generation completes, but will get the job done quickest.
 - /veryFast, /fast, /slow, /verySlow - Adjust speed.
 Has no effect if /allAtOnce specified.
-Normally the plugin will cause mild lag while generating usually doing around 500ms of work per three seconds.
+Normally the plugin will cause mild lag while generating usually doing around 700ms of work per three seconds (depending on the server CPU).
   Raising the speed with fast or veryfast will cause more lag but speed up the generation, slow or veryslow will reduce lag while increasing generation times.
 Veryfast will cause a lot of lag.
-Veryslow will cause almost no lag, but will take something like 5x longer.
+Veryslow will cause almost no lag, but will take something like 10x longer.
-- /lighting - Generate lighting for the loaded chunks.
-See **Notes on Lighting** below!
+- /lighting:none - Skip generating light data for loaded chunks.
+See **Notes on Lighting** below.
-- /lighting:extreme - Generate lighting for the loaded chunks using a much more aggressive method.
-This is primarily useful in conjunction with /lightExisting to repair glitched light areas.
+- /lighting:force - Reset and regenerate lighting for all chunks we pass over, even if they already have lighting data.
-- /lightExisting - Also generate lighting for already-generated chunks in the specified region.
-Useful for fixing areas with corrupt lighting, or lighting areas that haven't been explored yet.
+  Useful for fixing areas with corrupt lighting.
 - /verbose - Print detailed timing info while generating.
 Doubles the amount of spam the plugin prints!
 - /quitAfter - Shutdown the server once this (and any other pending generations) are complete.
 See the Using in a Script section below.
+- /onlyWhenEmpty - Only do generating when the server is empty.
+The plugin will pause generation and wait until players leave, allowing you to generate lots of land without worrying at all about the extra CPU.
+You can use this in conjunction with /allAtOnce to have the server use 100% when it is empty towards generating land, without causing any lag when players are online.
+- /destroyAndRegenerateArea - As the name says, this will **delete and destroy all land** in the area given, generating new land instead.
+I cannot stress enough how this will **delete your world** (or the specified area of it at least), so please understand what you're doing and make backups!

 Permissions
 -----------------